 David Moose Adamson — “Moo Moo’s Pepperoni Beat Wheel” at Porky’s Pizza (restaurant)

-Led by Oreo Jones, then working as our sound artists in residence (he is now an ongoing staff artist with Big Car), this project was part of our ongoing LISTEN work that highlights found sounds in our city.
+Led by Oreo Jones, then working as our sound artist-in-residence (Jones is now an ongoing staff artist with Big Car), this project was part of our ongoing LISTEN project that highlights found sounds in our city.
 At the end of 2016, Jones worked with nine artists to create sound art pieces as part of an audio tour of the neighborhood.
 These pieces, commissioned and curated in 2016, remained in place for various times, depending on their locations (some were in local businesses, others in public spaces) and the individual design.
-Big Car CEO and lead artist and staff artist Kurt Nettleton also contributed to this project.
+Big Car CEO, Jim Walker, and lead artist and staff artist, Kurt Nettleton, also contributed to this project.

-We also worked with the eight Indianapolis sound artists on the LISTEN project, placing cards in public places with the word LISTEN stamped on them and recording the sound — leaving the cards behind for others to discover in person or experience on Instagram.
+Additionally, we worked with eight Indianapolis sound artists on the LISTEN project, placing cards in public places with the word LISTEN stamped on them and recording the sound — leaving the cards behind for others to discover in person or experience on Instagram.

-Our work in 2016 and 2017 furthered Big Car’s mission to bring art to people and people to art as it highlighted sound as material for art in a wide range of enjoyable and accessible ways.
+Our work in 2016 and 2017 furthered Big Car’s mission to bring art to people and people to art by highlighting sound as material for art in a wide range of enjoyable and accessible ways.
 The work highlighted active listening as an important aspect of the sensory experience in a world often overloaded with noise — sometimes drowning out the beauty of naturally occurring or man-made sounds in our city.
 We were also able to use sound and music as tools for connecting people with each other socially in our community.
-And we advanced our work in Garfield Park by providing a unique addition to the revitalization effort with our museum in a commercial building on Shelby Street — launching it as a mainstay along a blossoming First Friday art walk in the neighborhood that is widely embraced by neighbors and drawing visitors from elsewhere (now averaging 500-plus people each month on the walk).
+We advanced our work in Garfield Park by providing a unique addition to the revitalization effort with our museum in a commercial building on Shelby Street, launching it as a mainstay along a blossoming First Friday art walk in the neighborhood that is widely embraced by neighbors and drawing visitors from elsewhere (now averaging 500-plus people each month on the walk).

 For us, as an organization, we know that keeping things flexible and being able to respond to opportunities is vital when we are working with both the creative community and the community of neighbors and visitors to Shelby Street, where Listen Hear is located.
 It happens to be right next to Compassion Center, a free soup kitchen for people struggling to make ends meet.
 In the mix of everything else in 2016, Jones began making recordings and working with the patrons of the Compassion Center.

-We see projects like this and our work connecting with young people and neighbors on the radio station as growing out of our experiences this year made possible, in part, by the support of our NEA Art Works grant for this project.
+Our projects and work connecting with young people and neighbors on the radio station in 2017 is made possible, in part, by the support of our NEA Art Works grant.